jrdegbe/thamesthrive-api/docs/qa/bulk/questions_about_event_data.md

 The presence of errors associated with the event is stored in the `metadata.error` field of the event.

-# Where do I store information about the instance of Tracardi where the event was processed?
+# Where do I store information about the instance of ThamesThrive where the event was processed?

-Information about the instance of Tracardi where the event was processed is stored in the `metadata.instance` field of the event.
+Information about the instance of ThamesThrive where the event was processed is stored in the `metadata.instance` field of the event.

 # Where do I store the event type?